February Family Newsletter

 MESSAGE FROM DR. REMY

 Happy February!
 This month we celebrate Black History Month for this month.
 We will be exposing our students to various African American and other Blacks that have a great influence on the world that we live in.
 Knowing our history helps us guide our future in making better choices.
-We will be having a Black History Celebration on FEBRUARY 28TH.
-During the week of February 10th, we will be having a Black Excellence Week in conjunction with Respect For All.
+We will be having a Black History Celebration on FEBRUARY 26TH.
+During the week of February 9th, we will be having a Respect For All Week.

 Report cards were posted last month, and they are posted the NYSCA account.
-As mentioned last month, promotion in doubt letters will be coming home this week.
-You should expect to receive the letter during Mid-Winter Recess.
+As mentioned last month, promotion in doubt letters will be mailed by February 16th.
 These letters will be based on a holistic review of the student’s progress in English Language Arts and Math using multiple measures.
 These holistic reviews are based on performance on iReady, Acadience, attendance, and student portfolios.
-Parent Teacher Conferences will be held on MARCH 6TH.
+Parent Teacher Conferences will be held on MARCH 5TH.
 At those conferences, you can discuss Marking Period 2 report card and student work through February.

 New York State Test Preparation.
-We have been preparing our students for the NYS ELA and Math exams taking place in April and May.
+We have been preparing our students for the NYS ELA and Math exams taking place in April.
 Starting this month and until the state exams, we will be continuing that support through in school and afterschool test prep.
-Teachers in grades 3 to 5 will be hosting TWO test prep seminars for families.
-The first session will be on FEBRUARY 11TH at 6 pm and the other will be in March.
+Teachers in grades 3 to 5 will be hosting TWO test prep seminars for families in March.
+The assistant principals will be hosting Parent Workshops around test sophistication on February 11th (ELA) and February 24th (Math).

 IREADY: K to 5 students sharpened their skills through iReady testing this past month for their middle of year performance.
-At current (02/08/2025), here are our results:
+At current, here are our results:

 Our Data Story is as follows:

-- On the New York State Math exam, we went from 34% proficiency in the 22/23 school year to 53% proficiency in the 23/24 school year
+- On the New York State Math exam, we went from 53% proficiency in the 23/24 school year to 66% proficiency in the 24/25 school year

 - We are continuing to make strides on the southside.